JonKing93/pfdf/README.md

 # pfdf

-A Python library to facilitate post-fire debris-flow hazard assessments.
+A Python library to facilitate postfire debris-flow hazard assessments.

 ## Summary

-The pfdf (post-fire debris-flow) package provides utilities intended to facilitate post-fire debris-flow hazard assessments and research.
+The pfdf (postfire debris-flow) package provides utilities intended to facilitate postfire debris-flow hazard assessments and research.
 The package contains routines to:

 * Analyze watersheds
 * Delineate and filter stream segment networks